Ayurvedic Medicine: In Depth

 More to Consider

-- Do not use Ayurvedic medicine to replace conventional care or to postpone seeing a health care provider about a medical problem.
+- Don’t use Ayurvedic medicine to postpone seeing a conventional health care provider about a medical problem.

 For More Information